You have 80,000 hours in your career: 40 hours per week, 50 weeks per year, for 40 years.

 We discovered there are many ways we need to rethink social impact careers.
 For instance:

-- Our generation faces issues that could affect the entire future of civilisation(!) — such as existential threats or the creation of smarter-than-human AI — but people who want to do good rarely work on these issues.
+Our generation faces issues that could affect the entire future of civilisation(!) — such as existential threats from new pandemics or the creation of smarter-than-human AI (which we’ve been recommending people work on since 2014) — but people who want to do good rarely work on these issues.

 These discoveries mean that the question of how best to spend your career is even more important than we first thought.